Our Review of LingoDeer

 The “Test Out” quizzes are tough to pass since you’ll be asked to translate specific sentences you’d only know if you worked through LingoDeer’s Lessons.
 For example, we were asked to translate “Katya rarely sleeps on the living room couch.” into Russian.
 We translated the phrase using the verb “спать (to sleep)” but were marked incorrect because LingoDeer uses the verb “ложиться спать (to go to sleep).”

 The sentence they provided as the “correct answer” was “Катя редко ложится спать на диване в гостиной.”
-This sentence actually means something more like “Katya rarely goes to sleep on the living room couch.”
+This sentence actually means something more like “Katya rarely goes to sleep on the living room couch,” as opposed to “Katya rarely sleeps on the couch.”
 It’s a nuanced difference, but it cost us one of our three “lives” in the quiz.

 We found it difficult to pass these quizzes since we have to correctly guess the specific wording the app has in mind for each translation.